lnbits/lnbits-pheonixd-script/README.md

-# Easy peasy LNbits, Pheonisd, Caddy script
+# Easy peasy LNbits, Pheonixd, Caddy script

 Tested on an Ubuntu 22.04 server on https://www.lunanode.com/.
 Before running you can edit the install.sh file to latest release of pheonixd, thsi script uses v0.3.4.